rbscouto/rbscouto.github.io/other.md

 <h3> Distinction </h3>

-I graduated from high school with final grade of 19.7/20.0 which is the grade point average of 10 modules, 4 of which with national exam grade worth 30% of the final grade (Portuguese, Maths, Physics and Chemistry, Descriptive Geometry).
+I graduated from high school with final grade of 19.7/20.0 which is the average of the final grades for 10 modules, 4 of which with national exam grade worth 30% of their final grade (Portuguese, Maths, Physics and Chemistry, Descriptive Geometry).
 My grade was the best in the class of 2011.

 <br />
 <br />